 Health Tips For Karwa Chauth Fast

-This fast in observed by Hindu women for good and long life of their husband.
+Karwa chauth fast is observed by Hindu women for the long life of their husband.
 This is followed all across India and especially in Northern & western parts of the country where this ritual is supposed to have originated.

 This day proves to be very demanding and takes a toll on the health for many.
 Depriving our body of food and water the whole day is easier said than done.
-So, for those who do this vrat at the cost of their health….be happy…. there is a Sunday next to let you restore your good health.
+So, for those who do this vrat at the cost of their health….beware.

 Before the fast: